bikevit2008/esp32-ws-light/README.md

 For working with code you need download files from any server you have.
 And after use Server.js.
 For starting Server.js from bootload search command on Espruino - it can works.

+Source for client files probably in https://github.com/bikevit2008/esp-ws-client.
+I forgot where i have source.